The University of Michigan School of Medicine

 Coming to the content; Dr. Najeeb, who is a highly qualified doctor and he teaches all the lectures himself.
 He makes the lectures easy to follow as he explains all the concepts (even the toughest ones) in simple terms.
 He uses the technique of drawing illustrations while explaining.
 The subscription fee of Dr. Najeeb Lectures is very pocket friendly for students.
 However, they do have the option to try some free lectures before they become a lifetime subscriber.

 Life in Ann Arbor

-The City of Ann Arbor is home to The University of Michigan Medical School of which is premier medical schools in the country and a pioneer in the area.
+The City of Ann Arbor is home to The University of Michigan School of Medicine of which is premier medical schools in the country and a pioneer in the area.
 Ann Arbor is a very peaceful and amazing place to live in.
 It offers the city life along with a unique small-town charm.
 The city is ethnically diverse and has a rich culture and is filled with tourist attractions.

 There are great outdoor activity options in the city, like golf courses, canoeing on the Huron River, cross-country skiing, and exploring the famous Ann Arbor Antiques market.
 The city has great educational Institutions, and enriching activities that make the living experience in Ann Arbor truly amazing.
 The culinary scene is certainly one of the best – the city has more than 300 restaurants that serve cuisine from around the world.
 All year round, different local festivals and events, performing arts and collegiate sports take place that add to the richness and quality of life of the residents.
 So, if you are planning to come here for medical education at the U-M Medical School you will have a memorable time at Ann Arbor.